 To board the ferry from Maui to Lanai go to the public loading dock in front of Pioneer Inn.
 To get back to Maui, board the ferry at the public loading dock at Manele Harbor.
-Last boat departs Maui to Lanai at 5:45pm and leaves Lanai back to Maui at 6:45pm.
+The last boat departs Maui to Lanai at 5:45 pm and leaves Lanai back to Maui at 6:45 pm.

 How Long is the Ferry Journey from Maui to Lanai?

 It’s a quick 90 minute round trip from Maui to Lanai by a public ferry.
 The distance between Maui to Lanai is just over 60km, so not that far.

 It costs $30 per person one way and you should be able to book your Maui ferry tickets on the day.
 Then just wait for your slot.

 The ferry trip from Maui to Lanai can be very exciting, with dolphins spinning around, flying fish zooming through the waves and the sparkling ocean splashing into the boat.
 Not a private yacht, but pretty good for mid-budget travellers!